getnikola/releng/src/checklist.md

  * <input type="checkbox"> Write an announcement for GitHub Releases.
 It should use Markdown syntax and no word wrap.
  * <input type="checkbox"> Write an announcement for e-mail.
 It should use reST-esque syntax, with word wrap at 70 columns.
  * <input type="checkbox"> Write an announcement for the Nikola blog.
-Use `nikola new_post -et "Nikola v$VERSION is out\!" -i path/to/blog.rst --tags 'nikola, planet, python, programming, release'` to import the announcement template (which you should then edit).
+Use `nikola new_post -et "Nikola v$VERSION is out"'!' -i path/to/blog.rst --tags 'nikola, planet, python, programming, release'` to import the announcement template (which you should then edit).
 Make sure to set the author name to your real name.

 ## Versioning and tagging